Promo code SPRING2022 will be automatically applied at checkout!

 Hospitals and Healthcare Facilities

-In inpatient or outpatient clinical settings, scope of practice enabling you to provide medical nutrition therapy is extremely important.
+In inpatient or outpatient clinical settings, the scope of practice enabling you to provide medical nutrition therapy is extremely important.
 Most of these institutions will require a registered dietitian (RD/RDN) credential with training in acute care support, such as enteral or parenteral nutrition.

 Community and Public Health Settings